MicrosoftDocs/Viva/Viva/glint/set-up-distribution-lists.md

 1. Select  **I want to include all active employees only**.
 1. For an Exit survey, consider enabling  **Include Inactive Employees**, located below the selection box.
 To include inactive employees, contact them via their personal email; ensure you have a personal email when an employee leaves your organization, if possible.

-1. If you need to exclude someone, search for their name and select Exclude.
+1. If you need to exclude someone, search for their name and select **Exclude**.

 1. Conversely, if you need to remove someone from the Excluded list, search their name and select  **Remove**.